Lead Photo by Daniel Hartmann | Inset Photo by Derek Heisler

 Although she’s been a personal trainer for nearly seven years, Alexia didn’t start evolving her personal Instagram account into a fitness page until late 2015.
 Since then, the now 27-year-old has been on the rise in the social media world, recently hitting a monumental one million Instagram followers.
 When asked what sets her apart from many of the other Insta-fitness celebs dominating our feeds, Alexia says it’s her educational approach that people respond to.
 “I post every single exercise I do in a workout,” she says.
 “Keeping the focus on helping others rather than just posting pictures and talking about my own improvement seems to resonate with a lot of people.”

 It’s also what’s helped her live up to her self-proclaimed status as “Queen of Workouts.”
 Make no mistake about it, when it comes to kicking your butt in the gym, Alexia’s training style rules them all.
-Here, we asked her about her training philosophy, and stole a few tips straight from the Queen herself.
+Here, we asked her about her training philosophy, and stole a few training tips straight from the Queen herself.

 1. Include mental focus and preparation in your pre-workout routine.